Shocking child rape loophole 'put an end to my childhood'

 More than 200,000 minors, some of them as young as 10, were married in the US between 2000 and 2015, according to a 2017 report.

 Almost 90 per cent of the minors who married were girls from impoverished families or broken homes.
-Most of them were 16 or 17 years old.
-In rare instances, however, children as young as 12 years old were granted marriage licenses in Alaska, Louisiana and South Carolina.
+Most of them were 16 or 17.
+In rare instances, however, children as young as 12 were granted marriage licences in Alaska, Louisiana and South Carolina.

 "It's much more common outside of cities than it is in them," Prof Syrett told news.com.au.